 Stock option grants under the Amended 2020 Stock Plan may be intended to qualify as incentive stock options under Section 422 of the Code or may be non-qualified stock options.
 Generally, no federal income tax is payable by a participant upon the grant of a stock option and no deduction is taken by the Company.
 Our practice has been (i) to grant incentive stock options to executive officers and employees up to the \$100,000 per year limitation under Section 422 of the Code, with any options in excess of the limited granted as non-qualified stock options, and (ii) to grant non-qualified stock options to directors and consultants.
-Under current tax laws, if a participant exercises a non-qualified stock option exercise price.
+Under current tax laws, if a participant exercises a non-qualified stock option, he or she will have taxable income equal to the difference between the fair market value of the common stock on the exercise date and the stock option exercise price.
 We will be entitled to a corresponding deduction on our corporate income tax return.
 A participant will have no taxable income upon exercising an incentive stock option provided that the applicable periods for holding the resulting shares of stock are satisfied (except that alternative minimum tax may apply), and we will receive no deduction when an incentive stock option is exercised.
 The tax treatment for a participant of a disposition of shares acquired through the exercise of an option depends on how long the shares were held and on whether the shares were acquired by exercising an incentive stock option or a non-qualified stock option.
-We may be entitled to a deduction in the case of a disposition of shares acquired under an incentive stock option or a non-qualified stock option.
 We may be entitled to a deduction in the case of a disposition of shares acquired under an incentive stock option before the applicable holding periods have been satisfied.

 For restricted stock awards, no taxes are due when the award is initially made (unless the recipient makes a timely election under Section 83(b) of the Code), but the award becomes taxable when it is no longer subject to a "substantial risk of forfeiture" (i.e., becomes vested or transferable).
 Income tax is paid at ordinary rates on the value of the stock when the restrictions lapse, and then at capital gain rates when the shares are sold if the value of the stock increases after the vesting date.
 Similarly, for RSUs, the award generally becomes taxable when the shares vest.
-Income tax is paid at ordinary rates on the restrictions lapse, and then at capital gain rates when the shares vest.
 Income tax is paid at ordinary rates on the value of the RSUs when the restrictions lapse, and then at capital gain rates when the shares are sold if the value of the stock increases after the vesting date.